-- SA + Statistical Area Igeographical area used in Population - All effernoss unites specified are: Australian Bureau of Statistics 2016 Census data for Newcoode LGA
+- SA = Statistical Area (geographical area used in Population Census) - All references unless specified are: Australian Bureau of Statistics 2016 Census: data for Newcastle LGA

 Economic benefit of universally accessible businesses and employing people with disabilities

 Cities are enhanced when everyone can actively participate in social and economic life.
 Improving accessibility and inclusion of a city can attract domestic and international tourism.
 The ageing population of Australia also indicates that there will be a higher demand for accessible tourism, as the prevalence of disability increases with age.